Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

     # This MUST be a single line of JSON wrapped in single quotes.
     GOOGLE_APPLICATION_CREDENTIALS_JSON='PASTE_YOUR_ENTIRE_SERVICE_ACCOUNT_JSON_HERE'

-    # Generative AI (Genkit / Gemini) API Key
+    # Generative AI (Genkit / Gemini) & Server-Side Routes API Key
-    # IMPORTANT: This key MUST NOT have "HTTP referrer" restrictions.
-Use a key with no restrictions or IP address restrictions.
+    # Use your secure "Kamperhub Server Key" for this value.
+It has no "HTTP referrer" restrictions.
-    GOOGLE_API_KEY="YOUR_GENERATIVE_AI_API_KEY_HERE"
+    GOOGLE_API_KEY="YOUR_SERVER_API_KEY_HERE"

     # Application URL and Environment
     # NEXT_PUBLIC_APP_URL MUST match the exposed URL of your application when it's running (e.g., http://localhost:8083)